rjb3vp/MQQT_examples/README.md

 Finally, a MQTT broker must be run.
 I recommend installing mosquitto.
 Make sure that every client.connect function call is connecting to the hostname of the machine running the broker, with the corresponding port (default used in example code).

+.pcapng files can be viewed with Wireshark - sort for the MQTT protocol.

 Email rjb3vp@umd.edu with any questions.